-- The key to this process is providing visual feedback that makes it clear to the user which surfaces have not yet been scanned.
-The application could for example use distance-based fog to visually highlight regions that are not covered by spatial mapping surfaces.
+- The key to this process is providing visual feedback that makes it clear to the user which surfaces haven't yet been scanned.
+The application could, for example, use distance-based fog to visually highlight regions that aren't covered by spatial mapping surfaces.

 Take an initial snapshot of the environment

 - An application may wish to ignore all changes in the environment after taking an initial 'snapshot'.